 That Time I Cried in the Dressing Room

-I must admit, this was not the first time I had been insecure in front of the mirror, but this time, it took on a whole new ugly face and I had myself a diva meltdown in the dressing room that day.
+I must admit, this was not the first time I had been insecure in front of the mirror.
+But this time, it took on a whole new ugly face and I had myself a full on diva-sized meltdown in the dressing room that day.
 My mom embarrassingly pleaded with me to pull it together until we left the store.
 I think the staff started to witness my pity party but honestly, I never noticed anyone else.
 That’s the thing about insecurity—it’s always 100% focused on you at the expense of everyone else around you.

 I started thinking to myself, “Maybe I’m just not meant to shop at Abercrombie…” After all, have you seen the models on the wall?
 I may not have expected the clothes to be that unyielding, but I knew I didn’t look like them.

 For most of my life I have struggled with my body image.

 I did gymnastics since I was three-years-old and I have what they call a classic “gymnast’s body.”
 I know I know… it sounds great.
 But it’s not what you think.
 All that means is no boobs and a very noticeable butt.
 I don’t’ know what girl would willing choose this body type...

 No matter how skinny you get, that round tush is never fitting into a size 00—which is what I wore in middle school.
 Somehow, around my freshman year of high school, it’s as if everything made a giant steer to the rear and I’ve been crying in dressing rooms ever since.

 Now to be fair, it’s really not that bad.
 But that day, in that dressing room, with those clothes… it might as well have been the end of the world!!!

 Why do we do this to ourselves?
 We could be having the greatest time with the people we love and then catch a glance of ourselves in the mirror and all of a sudden we can’t stop thinking about how frizzy our hair is, or that blemish popping front and center, or how much closer our thighs come together than hers’ do.